pierreay/phasesca/docs/2025-01-23_tches-artifact/README.md

 For our first attacks, we propose to attack the nRF52, a wide-spread SoC in the IoT ecosystem.

+> [!NOTE]
+> Reproducing this step-by-step guide should take less than half an hour.

 ### Attacking nRF52 with non-profiled attack

 We will first perform a non-profiled attack (easier compared to a profiled attack) to reproduce one point of our Figure 12.a of the paper.